ibm-wsc/cloud-native-linuxone/docs/cloud-lab/application-promotion/promote.md

 The first thing you need to test is that the application is alive and available from within your cluster (Kubernetes environment).
 This is important not only for when running the CI/CD pipeline, but also for any time your application is running  (downtime is detrimental, especially in production).

-This functionality is available in Kubernetes via [probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/){target="_blank" rel="noopener noreferrer"}.
+This functionality is available in Kubernetes via [probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/){target="_blank" rel="noopener"}.
 There are 3 different types of probes to test the different aspects of your application's availability:

 !!! info "Kubernetes Probes in Spring"
     In Spring there are built-in endpoints for Kubernetes probes.
-If you are interested in learning how to program these into a Spring application of yours in the future, please take a look at [Spring's official blog](https://spring.io/blog/2020/03/25/liveness-and-readiness-probes-with-spring-boot){target="_blank" rel="noopener noreferrer"}.
+If you are interested in learning how to program these into a Spring application of yours in the future, please take a look at [Spring's official blog](https://spring.io/blog/2020/03/25/liveness-and-readiness-probes-with-spring-boot){target="_blank" rel="noopener"}.

 1. Startup probes: